 The architecture of these temples is mostly in Nagara Style and includes mostly Hindu and Jain Temples.
 The sculptures on the walls of temples mostly depict the day-to-day life events along with the erotic scenes.
 However, the legends suggest that these temples were built between 950 and 1050 AD by the Chandela Dynasty.

-6. Artists Lined Up.
-The festival is organised in front of Chitragupta Temple and Vishwanath Temple.
-This year the stage will be mesmerised with artists like ArushiNishank, Radha-Raja Reddy, Lakshmi Vishwanathan and Darshna Jhaveri.
+The festival is organized in front of Chitragupta Temple and Vishwanath Temple.
+This year the stage will be mesmerized with artists like ArushiNishank, Radha-Raja Reddy, Lakshmi Vishwanathan, and Darshna Jhaveri.

-Anyone who wants to explore the Indian culture in its essence must visit the Khajuraho group of monuments.
-It is located at a distance of 666, 1,151, 1,074, and 1,623 km from Delhi, Mumbai, Kolkata and Bengaluru respectively.
+Anyone who wants to explore the Indian culture in its essence must visit the Khajuraho group of monuments in Madhya Pradesh.
+It is located at a distance of 666, 1,151, 1,074, and 1,623 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Let’s see how we can travel here via the following routes.

 By Air.
 Khajuraho has its own airport of the same name (HJR).
 This airport is situated in the Khajuraho, Chhatarpur district and covers an area of up to 590 acres.
 This airport has one asphalt runway with one terminal.